Katherine-Holland/Oxford-Weather-Data/README.md

 ## Introduction

 **User:**
-This site has been designed to allow users to compare weather data by month in Oxford, for the years 1950 and 2022.
+This application has been designed to allow users to compare weather data by month in Oxford, for the years 1950 and 2022.
 This includes the monthly sun hours, rainfall in millimetres and the minimum and maximum temperatures.
 This weather data was extracted from the Met Office UK database.
-The site is for users who are interested in comparing weather data, such as students.
+The site is for users who are interested in comparing weather data, such as students and researchers who want insights from weather data for these years and who want to add to the data for 2024.
+**Site Owner:**
+The application provides data for 1950 and 2022 and allows the user to compare data.
+The application also allows users to input and delete new data for 2024.

 ## Design
-The wireframe was created using Balsamiq.
+This project is a command-line application, deployed via Heroku, that allows users to manage and research a weather dataset.
+The data is retrieved from linked Google Sheets.

 ## Features
 Below are the core functions and elements I incorporated into the site.

 ## Google Sheets
+I followed the Code Institute "Love Sandwiches" tutorial to ensure my Google Sheet was linked up to my project correctly.
+I have three sheets within the data set: 1950, 2022 and the current year 2024.
+The data for 1950 and 2022 cannot be modified and can only be used for research purposes.
+The 2024 sheet however, allows the user to add and delete data as appropriate.
+More information on the code functions can be found below.

 ### Functions
+The application includes a number of functions outlined below:
+1. Display menu
+2. Get month input
+3. Fetch data
+4. Compare data
+5. Input or delete data
+6. Input weather data
+7. Delete weather data

 ![Image]()
-Add in adding data to sheet

-To allow the user to input weather data onto a Google Spreadsheet, you need to create a function to capture user input and write it to the correct sheet, ensuring it's validated and limited to the current month.
-Here's what you need to do:

-Add a Menu Option to Input Data:
-Update the menu to include an option for users to input new data.
-Create a Function to Get User Data:
-Create a function to ask the user for the required data (month, sun hours, min temp, max temp, rainfall).
-Round User Inputs:
-If the input is a decimal, round it to the nearest whole number.
-Validate User Input:
-Ensure the month is valid (between 1 and the current month), and the values are numbers.
-Add Data to Google Sheet:
-Write the input data to the appropriate row and column in the Google Sheet.
-User testing

 ### Main script